the north of the south

 The North of the South

-If you were to have told me that my first port of call on a recent visit to New Zealand’s South Island was we going to an aeroplane museum I would probably have dismissed it as a rather boring detour.
+If you were to have told me that my first port of call on a recent visit to New Zealand’s South Island was we going to an airplane museum I would probably have dismissed it as a rather boring detour.
 However, this personal collection of Peter Jackson’s WW1 aircraft in the Omaka Aviation Heritage Centre was fascinating.
 The museum is made up of scenes which actually took place in the war, with authentic models and a collection of rare memorabilia.
 The guides were so knowledgeable and really bought the museum to life.

 Omaka Aviation Heritage Centre